Academy of Software Engineering

 AP Computer Science A

-Computer Systems (AOIT)
+Computer Systems and Networking (AOIT)

 Computer Systems walks students through the intricacies of setting up hardware, installing software, connecting to a network, and connecting to the Internet.
 Students get hands-on practice upgrading operating systems.
 They get practice assembling and disassembling computer hardware including peripherals, motherboards, FRUs, and connectors.
 Students also learn troubleshooting techniques.
 Finally, students get a chance to explore careers for computer systems professionals.